We're open Tuesday to Friday from 9.30am to 5pm.

-Items must be pre-booked at the time you reserve a reader's space – no bookings will be made until a list of items to be consulted is provided.
-Use our research guides and search the online catalogue to find out what is available or contact us for advice.
+Items must be pre-booked at the time you reserve a reader's space.
+No bookings will be made until a list of items to be consulted is provided.
+Use our research guides and search our catalogue to find out what is available or contact us for advice.

 If you prefer not to visit, our copying and research service is operating as usual.

 Before you visit

 When you arrive

 You'll be assigned a ground floor locker for your coat and bags, and you should wash your hands before consulting the material.

 You can use your own device to take photographs of material in the collections.